 If you are one of the 72% of organizations who don’t have full visibility into their control-system supply chains, the 47% of organizations who don’t have the internal resources to manage operational technology (OT)/industrial cybersecurity (ICS) incidents, or the 75% of ICS networks successfully attacked by malicious external actors, don’t fret.
-NAES NERC/CIPS Services, and its partners, Network Perception and ABS Group, have scheduled two follow-on webinars which will deep-crawl through the weeds of this latest compliance challenge.
+NAES NERC/CIPS Services, and its partners, Network Perception and ABS Group, also scheduled two follow-on webinars which deep-crawl through the weeds of this latest compliance challenge.

 For those of you whose plants are categorized as “low-impact” BES (bulk electricity system) assets and don’t think this latest standard affects you, think again.
 “NERC is coming for you,” these experts stressed.

 One of the major implications of CIP-003-9 is that “plants should no longer rely on their control system OEMs for compliance or security [two different things].”
 “There are limits to risk transfer,” they say.
 Owner/operators, and other “responsible entities” (as referred to in NERC language), must now seek full supply-chain visibility.

 Why?
 For one, a malicious actor can attack all users of a specific plant software (that is, many BES assets) by infiltrating the third-party vendor supplying or servicing that software.
 This looms large when you consider that the vast majority of combined-cycle control systems in America are sourced from only a few gas-turbine vendors and one or two control-system OEMs (along with the skids and subsystems with PLCs and other devices from a variety of vendors networked into the control system).